 - 3 to 4 grams ginger – 3 pieces of about 3 inch ginger

 - 5 to 7 dry red chilies – deseeded and halved

 - ½ cup golden raisins

 - ½ cup apple cider vinegar or white vinegar

-- 1 tablespoon rock salt
+- 1 tablespoon rock salt (edible and food grade)

 - 6 to 7 tablespoon organic unrefined cane sugar or regular sugar